scilab/scilab/scilab/README_Windows.txt

 V - SOME IMPORTANT FILES AND DIRECTORIES
 ******************************************************************************

- scilab.star: startup file for Scilab instructions in this file
+ scilab.star          : startup file for Scilab instructions in this file
                         are executed when Scilab is executed.
 Note that you can also have your own startup file "scilab.ini" in your current directory.

- Makefile.incl.mak: file included by all Makefile's.
+ Makefile.incl.mak    : file included by all Makefile's.

- Makefile.mak: the main Makefile to make Scilab.
+ Makefile.mak         : the main Makefile to make Scilab.

  config/Makefile.mak  : directory used by the main Makefile

  demos/               : demos directory.
-Some of the demos can be executed by clicking
+Some of the demos can be executed by
-             on the "demos" button.
+                        clicking on the "demos" button.

  examples/            : examples of dynamic links and interface code.

  macros/              : functions directory: this directory is divided into
                         subdirectories corresponding to specific topics
                         (control, polynomials,...).
 Each subdirectory contains
                         the source code of the macros (files *.sci).

  routines/            : directory of fortran or C routines.

  man/                 : files for online help

  util/                : useful routines and ASCII files to manage Scilab.

  bin/                 : executable code and scripts.

- 		scilex  : executable code of Scilab (Console version).
+                        scilex : executable code of Scilab (Console version). wscilex : executable code of Scilab (Windows version).

-		wscilex  : executable code of Scilab (Windows version).
+ intersci/            : Generator of interface program between Scilab and

- intersci/ : Generator of interface program between Scilab and routines.
+                        routines.

  maple/               : Maple code to link Maple with Scilab.

  pvm3/                : PVM 3 for Scilab.

  tcl/                 : TCL/TK for Scilab.

  ******************************************************************************